Fairfax consortium bids $4.7 billion to take BlackBerry private

 By contrast, Apple sold 9 million iPhone 5s and iPhone 5c models in three days after their Friday launch.

-A Defence Department official said the Pentagon had more than 600,000 mobile devices in use in spring, including 470,000 BlackBerrys, 41,000 devices with Apple operating systems and 8,700 smart phones with Android systems.
+A Defense Department official said the Pentagon had more than 600,000 mobile devices in use in spring, including 470,000 BlackBerrys, 41,000 devices with Apple operating systems and 8,700 smart phones with Android systems.

 "We are moving towards a secure mobile communications infrastructure that supports a variety of devices," the official said.